mevansam/termtables/README.md

 A [Go](http://golang.org) port of the Ruby library [terminal-tables](https://github.com/visionmedia/terminal-table) for fast and simple ASCII table generation.

-> This project is a fork of the go package developed by Apcera which has been removed from the Apcera github organization.
+> This project is a fork of the golang package developed by Apcera which has been removed from the Apcera github organization.

 ## Installation